 The business is only part of what you’ll have to divide in your divorce.
 You also need to think about the marital home, vehicles and other assets.
 Coming to an agreement about everything can be a challenge.

-Your attorney can help you to evaluate the options that you have throughout the divorce.
+Your Chandler divorce lawyer can help you to evaluate the options that you have throughout the divorce.
 This can help you to think about how the various options might impact your future.
 It’s best to think about the long-term implications of every option that’s possible.